The #1 Exercise All Older Adults Should Be Doing

 Need to Make It Harder?
 Do This

-- Perform more total reps.
-If you’ve been doing three sets of 10 reps (30 total), you could do three sets of 15 reps (45 total) or four sets of 8 reps (32 total).
+Perform more total reps.
+If you’ve been doing three sets of 10 reps (30 total), you could do three sets of 15 reps (45 total) or four sets of eight reps (32 total).

-- Add weight.
-You could hold dumbbells, a medicine ball, a kettlebell, or a young grandchild.
+Add weight.
+You could hold dumbbells, a medicine ball, or a kettlebell.
+It’s always best to start with a lighter weight, and go up gradually.

-- Change your tempo.
+Change your tempo.
 Take a full three counts to lower down, pause at the bottom, and then slowly push up.
-“It changes the experience of time under tension and the way the muscles have to work,” Jack says.
+“It changes the time under tension and the way the muscles have to work,” Jack says.